Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Model and Method

 \subsection{Interaction}

 To generate superconductivity, we consider the density-density interaction between the $p$ orbitals.
-In general, interaction between different types of atoms needs to be taken into account.
-However, as mentioned above, in our consideration the orbital character on the Fermi surfaces are dominated by the $p$ orbitals either from the A-type element or the B-type element, depending on whether the dopants are electrons or holes.
-Therefore, we can merely consider the interaction between the $p$ orbitals in one sublattice, and we restrict the interaction to the next nearest neighbors
+In general, the interaction between different types of atoms needs to be taken into account.
+However, as mentioned above, in our consideration, i.e. the low-doping condition, the orbital characters on the Fermi surfaces are dominated by the $p$ orbitals either from the A-type element or the B-type element, depending on whether the dopants are electrons or holes.
+Therefore, we can merely consider the interaction between the $p$ orbitals in one sublattice in Fig.\ref{fig:SnTe_intro}(a), and we restrict the interaction to the next-nearest neighbors